SanderSpies/WorldState.js/README.md

 var TodoGraph = require('outputdir/TodoGraph');
 ```

-Loading data into the graph:
+Loading data into the graph (you might want to use [superagent](https://github.com/visionmedia/superagent)):
 ```
 var todoGraph = new TodoGraph({/*data*/});
 ```